Presidential visits: Good for politics, bad for business

 NOTE ON METHODOLOGY: This report analyzed revenue at more than 87,000 small business across American cities visited by President Obama in 2016 and President Trump in 2017.
 We tracked the average number of transactions in the two days leading up to the visit, during the visits, and in the two days after the visit to contextualize the impact of a presidential visit has on revenue at businesses in those cities and towns.

 Did you enjoy “Presidential visits: Good for politics, bad for business”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: